ToxicFrog/doom-mods/gzap/doc/design/weapons.md

 I think the proposed design above handles this automatically -- if they are permitted to pick up the weapon in the first place, the pickup detector will automatically create either a global or map-scoped capability for them.

+### Local vs. global capabilities

+The easiest way to implement this is only to have local wcaps, and granting the player a global wcap actually grants them a local one on all maps.
+However, this causes some UX weirdness; in particular, if replacers are involved, we get situations like:

+- player is given a SuperShotgun globally
+  - this is converted into a pending SuperShotgun wcap on each map
+- in the current map this turns into a ChromeJustice
+  - this produces a real wcap *for this map only* for ChromeJustice
+- the player changes maps
+- they don't have a real wcap for ChromeJustice so it gets revoked
+- the pending wcap for SuperShotgun turns into an Eliminator this time
+- now the player has been given a global SuperShotgun cap, but on MAP01 that means a ChromeJustice and on MAP02 it means an Eliminator

+This isn't awful, but ideally I'd like that to only happen when per-level scopes are enabled in the config.
+And do this we need a distinction between global and local caps, which we accomplish simply by defining a special global scope named `*`.

+When playing without per-level scopes, this is easy.
+We set the all_caps_global bit in the wcaps structure, any capability that gets added is automatically a global cap when this is set (`scope` is always treated as `*` no matter what the caller asked for).
+This applies to both pending and real caps.

+When playing with, it gets trickier, because need to concern ourselves with:
+- starting inventory (this is handled with `AddGlobalRealCap()` which does the right thing)
+- weapon grants from AP (these are handled normally)
+- starting weapon grants from AP (handled as above)
+- starting raw weapons from AP (hmm)

+The last one is the trickiest and, in particular, shows up in Time Tripper, where our forced starting inventory is `Shotgun2` (which AP knows about and can turn into a weapon grant) and `64Chainsaw` (which AP does *not* know about and must spawn blindly using `GrantItemByName`).
+Both of these should be global weapon capabilities even if per-level weapons are on!

+So.
+I think, on the generator side, we stop understanding "naked" weapons at all -- all weapons in the logic file manifest as weapon *grants*, scoped or unscoped.

+If the player asks for weapon *grants* in their starting inventory, this is handled normally, and the grants are either scoped or unscoped depending on what the player asked for.
+(This does mean we need an AP name for global weapon grants that doesn't overlap with the plain typename. `Shotgun (MAP01)` vs.
+`Shotgun (everywhere)` perhaps.
+Or `Universal Shotgun`.)

+If the player asks for a *plain weapon*, this turns into a pending global wcap if per-map caps are off, and is copied to all levels if per-map caps are on.

+In the time tripper case, this means that:
+- if per-map weapons are off, the starting `Shotgun2` and `64Chainsaw` turn into global pending wcaps, which vend, which produce weapons, which turn into global real wcaps
+- if per-map weapons are on, the starting `Shotgun2` and `64Chainsaw` turn into per-map wcaps on every map, which turn into real wcaps on each map entry and we're safe.

 ### For later investigation